 In the summer semester, you will be transcribing in connected speech.

-You can also transcribe intonation, using tonetic marks for the individual tones.
+You can also transcribe intonation, using marks for the individual nuclear pitch movements.
 This is our suggestion.
-Try to read the paragraph aloud, using this intonation.
+Try to read the paragraph aloud, using this intonation; again, other renditions are possible, of course.

-You can try to compare the British and American standards (Standard British English, SBE, and General American, GenAm, respectively).
+You can try to compare the British and American standards – referred to as Standard British English (SBE) / Standard Southern British English (SSBE) / General British (GB) and General American (GenAm), respectively.
 Transcribe two versions (SBE and GenAm) of this text in phonemes.
 You can look at the results in phonemic transcription and in connected speech.

 It would not be phonetics without careful auditory analysis of natural English speech.